Avokadoen/ecez/README.md

 ```

+You should also checkout [src/main.zig](https://github.com/Avokadoen/ecez/blob/main/src/main.zig) which has the public API.
+From there you can follow the deifinition to get more details.

 ## Zig documentation

 You can generate the ecez API documentation using `zig build docs`.
 This will produce some web resources in `zig-out/doc/ecez`.